Symbolic Bear Meaning

 We see more bear-dressing in the cult following of Artemis.
 She is a Greek huntress, and her maiden devotees would don bear dressings as a symbol of hunting prowess and power.

 Bear meanings associated with the moon continue in Pueblo lore in which the bear is connected to underground temples.
-Here the bear is said to oversee the movements of the night, and lives in time with the Native Indian cycles of the moon.
+Here the bear is said to oversee the the night, and lives in rhythm with the Native Indian cycles of the moon.

-In fact, many ancient peoples understood the connection of the moon and the bear because of the bear's hibernation patterns.
-But more importantly, our nature-savvy ancestors recognized the dual nature of the bear.
+In fact, many ancient peoples understood the connection of the moon and the bear because of its hibernation patterns.
+But more importantly, our nature-savvy ancestors recognized the dual nature of the bear associated with the full and new moons.

-To explain, the nature-based mindset followed the "sleeping" (hibernating) and "waking" nature of the bear and assigned specific meaning to each of these phases of the bear's life.
+To explain, the nature-based mindset followed the "sleeping" (hibernating) and "waking" nature of the bear and assigned specific meaning to each of these phases in bears life.
+In essence, the bear takes on two symbolic components...one set of meanings apply to the hibernating bear, the other to the awakened bear.
 To demonstrate:

 From this illustration we also recognize a theme of resurrection.
-After a long period of deep, introspective (even death-like) comatose span of inaction - the bear emerges, victorious and driven to sustain its life (with prime focus on feeding itself and its offspring after hibernating).
+After a long period of deep, introspective (even death-like) comatose span of inaction - the bear emerges, victorious and driven to sustain its life (an a ravenous focus on food after hibernating).

 This correspondence with solar and lunar duplicity continues in alchemical tradition where the bear is considered a symbol of transformation.
 The bear is a powerful symbol of prime matter in alchemy too.
 Ancient alchemists observed the scent of a bear far outlasts its presence in caves.
 This caters to an energetic resonance that remains in practices.
-In other words, if in ritual a powerful balancing effect was required the bear would be a advantageous alchemical animal within the Work.
+In other words, a powerful balancing effect is required to making a lasting effect.
+So that makes the bear an advantageous alchemical animal within the alchemical practices because bear meaning involves balancing energy as well as endurance.

 The bear is showcased in countless cultures because it is undeniably dynamic in energy and stature.
 These are just a few of the myriad of symbolic observations and bear meanings we can mine from this amazingly diverse animal.